cschanhniem/thethreadseers/website-brief.md

   * **Imagery:** Almost exclusively book covers.
 Presented with utmost simplicity and elegance, perhaps as if resting on the dark background.
 No decorative site imagery.
   * **"Luminous Thread" Lighting Effect (The Signature Visual):**
     * **Application:** This is the primary visual flourish.
 Applied to:
-      * Key typographic elements on hover (main navigation, primary CTAs like "Read Book One Free," series title).
+      * Key typographic elements on hover (main navigation, primary CTAs like "Read Book One," series title).
       * Potentially as a very subtle, slow-drifting "thread" of light in the background of the hero section on the homepage, or subtly tracing the edges of the main content area on key pages.
 This should be almost subliminal, not a distracting animation.
       * As a loading state indicator (e.g., a single, shimmering thread drawing itself).
     * **Execution:** Not literal threads or lightning.
 Think: